Wi-Fi Meets ML: A Survey on Improving IEEE 802.11 Performance with Machine Learning: Future Research Directions

-Almost all published papers considering ML techniques conclude they can significantly improve system performance.
-While we do not question these results, we simply point out the lack of a set of common scenarios, which prevents the comparison of the results between different papers, and therefore makes it challenging to extract solid conclusions and to track the progress in the area of using ML for WiFi.
+Almost all published papers considering ML techniques conclude they can significantly improve the system performance.
+While we do not question these results, we point out the lack of a set of common scenarios.
+This situation prevents the direct comparison of the results between different papers, and therefore, makes it challenging to extract solid conclusions and track the progress in the area of using ML for enhancing Wi-Fi.
 Designing these scenarios in a way so they are useful to test ML solutions is challenging.
 Specifically, the evaluation scenarios should cover a wide range of difficulty levels.
-For example, in the beginning, training phases, small stationary scenarios can be helpful to illustrate and debug how ML solutions work.
-However, later on, the environment dynamics should be also taken into account, as they must be complex enough to include non-straightforward situations.
-Specifically, successful ML-based proposals should be tested in large, heterogeneous and dynamic scenarios to show that they properly adapt and scale to different conditions.
+For example, in the beginning training phases, small stationary scenarios are helpful to illustrate and debug how ML solutions work.
+However, later on, the environment dynamics should be also considered, as they must be complex enough to include non-straightforward situations.
+Specifically, successful ML-based proposals should be tested in large, heterogeneous, and dynamic scenarios to show that they properly adapt and scale to different conditions.

-Additionally, the use of a set of common scenarios will foster another open challenge: to perform reproducible research.
-This is an important aspect, and also a significant open challenge, due to the amount of information required to reproduce exactly, step by step, the same environmental conditions and ML process responses in different places.
+Additionally, a set of common scenarios will foster another open challenge: reproducible research.
+This aspect is important due to the amount of information required to reproduce exactly, step by step, the same environmental conditions and ML process responses in different places and by different actors.
 The use of detailed and accurate datasets may contribute to making this possible.